KogarashiNetwork/KogarashiNetwork.github.io/book/tutorial/nova_pallet.md

     assert_eq!(SumStorage::get_sum(), 42);
 }
 ```
 With above tests, we can confirm that your pallet is coupling with `pallet-nova` and these methods work correctly.

+The notation is aligned with [Substrate tutorial](https://docs.substrate.io/reference/how-to-guides/basics/import-a-pallet/).

 You can check the `pallet-nova` example [here](https://github.com/KogarashiNetwork/Kogarashi/blob/master/pallet/nova/src/tests.rs).
 Happy hacking!